 Let’s see all the terms and expressions to know to travel by train in Italy, through a dialogue!

 – Prego, mi dica!
 [Tell me, how can I help you?]

 – Buongiorno.
 Dovrei andare a Torino.
 Potrebbe dirmi gentilmente a che ora parte il primo treno?
 [Good morning.
 I should go to Turin.
-Could you please tell me when is the first train leaving?]
+Could you please tell me when the first train leaves?]

 – Controllo subito!
 Dunque… il primo treno parte da Bari alle 9:40, praticamente tra mezz’ora, e arriva a Torino alle 23.
 [I’ll immediately check!
 So… the first train leaves from Bari at 9.40 am, basically in half an hour, and arrives in Turin at 11 pm.]